vanhthefirst/customer_churn_project/README.md

 - Accuracy:                   0.7935
 - Precision:                  0.6397
 - Recall:                     0.5080
-- F1 Score:                   0.5663
+- F1-Score:                   0.5663

 After integrating new datasets `telecom_customer_churn.csv`, `telecom_zipcode_population.csv`, and `telecom_data_dictionary.csv`, the model is trained from 7043 customers and 39 features.
-The enhanced model use Logistic Regression and Random Forest Algorithm and choose the better result, achiving:
+The enhanced model use Logistic Regression and Random Forest Algorithm and choose the better result.
+Surprisingly, Logistic Regression achieves 0.8457 whereas Random Forest only reaches 0.8332 at AUC metrics.
+Below is the best value obtains from training Logistic Regression:
 - AUC (Area Under ROC Curve): 0.8457
 - Accuracy:                   0.7452
 - Precision:                  0.5127
 - Recall:                     0.8075
 - F1-Score:                   0.6272

+Notably, the model prioritizes recall over precision, meaning it's better at finding potential churners but may flag some loyal customers as risks.

+For a customer churn model, this balance is often appropriate since missing a potential churner (false negative) is typically more costly than incorrectly flagging a loyal customer (false positive).

 ## Key Findings